sohinibagchi/malicious-network-traffic-analysis/README.md

 To run the provided code, first download the Train_data.csv and Test_data.csv files located in the NSL-KDD Dataset folder.

-Each of the files located in the Code folder can be accessed in any order using Google Colaboratory.
+Each of the code files can be accessed in any order using Google Colaboratory.
 Before running a file, upload the Train_data.csv and Test_data.csv files to the session storage.

 A description of each python file is listed below.